Understanding the difference between Amazon ASIN and SKU numbers is crucial to finding success as a seller on Amazon. Here’s our quick explainer.

-The Amazon Standard Identifier is a unique number which Amazon uses to identify all products on its marketplace.
-It is a critical component of its search function and means that, whether customers are searching by category or by the product name, they can return the exact product they are looking for.
+ASIN stands for Amazon Standard Identification Number.
+The Amazon Standard Identifier is a unique number that Amazon uses to identify all products on its marketplace.
+The ASIN is a critical component of Amazon’s search function and means that, whether customers are searching by category or by the product name, they can return the exact product they are looking for.

 If you are selling a unique product you will need to create your own ASIN.
 To do this you will need your Global Trade Item Numbers which can generally be found at the bottom of the barcode.
 If you’re selling an item and don’t know the GTIN you can source it directly from them.
 If you’re manufacturing your own items, you’ll need to register your product.

 Instead, you can create your own SKU number.
 There are several SKU generators online and they allow you to tailor your number in such a way that it provides key information about your product.
-You can use a combination of numbers and letters to convey details such as:
+You can use a combination of numbers and letters in your Amazon SKUs to convey details such as:

 - Country of origin

-This will then be a number that is not only easier to keep track of but gives you and your staff a lot of information about the products at just a glance.
+This will then be an SKU number that is not only easier to keep track of but gives you and your staff a lot of information about the products at just a glance.

 Understanding the difference between SKUs and ASINs and the ways in which Amazon uses these numbers can help you be more successful not only in your sales efforts but in your inventory management and customer service.

 Interested in giving us a try?
 Get started with a free 30-day trial of FeedbackWhiz.
 Sign up today!